September 27, 2023

 UN: North Korean hackers stole a record amount of cryptocurrency in 2022

-UN analysts found that the North KoreansHackers are responsible for stealing between $630 million and more than $1 billion in crypto assets last year after attacking the networks of foreign aerospace and defense companies.
+UN analysts have found that North Koreanhackers were responsible for stealing between $630 million and more than $1 billion worth of crypto assets last year after targeting the networks of foreign aerospace and defense companies.

-The report notes that hackers have becomeuse smarter schemes to steal funds, making it much more difficult to trace stolen cryptoassets.
-Hackers also aim to gain access to digital networks involved in cyberfinancing and steal potentially valuable information.
+The report notes that hackers beganuse more sophisticated schemes to steal funds, making it much more difficult to track stolen crypto assets.
+Hackers also aim to gain access to digital networks involved in cyber finance and steal potentially valuable information.

-According to Chainalysis, the theft of cryptocurrenciesaccounts for a significant portion of North Korea's national economy, and in 2022, North Korean hackers stole at least $1.7 billion in cryptocurrencies.
-Nevertheless, the UN believes that the main goal of hackers is information useful for the DPRK's weapons programs.
+According to Chainalysis, cryptocurrency theftaccounts for a significant portion of North Korea's national economy, and in 2022, North Korean hackers stole at least $1.7 billion in cryptocurrencies.
+However, the UN believes that the hackers' main goal is information useful for North Korea's weapons programs.

-Previously, Kaspersky Lab reported thatNorth Korean hacker group Lazarus has an offshoot of BlueNoroff posing as venture capitalists who are interested in cryptocurrency startups.
+Previously, Kaspersky Lab reported thatNorth Korean hacker group Lazarus has created an offshoot of BlueNoroff, posing as venture capitalists who are interested in cryptocurrency startups.